 As far as Internet applications go, Java’s use and influence goes far and wide.
 Gmail and Youtube use it.
 So do Twitter, LinkedIn, Amazon, and eBay.

 Java has a very rich API and robust open source ecosystem.
 There are a multitude of tools for just about everything you would like to do.
 One of the most loved tools in the Java community is the Java Virtual Machine (JVM).
 The JVM is an execution environment that allows a computer to run a Java program.
 The JVM ensures that Java is portable, which was one of the founding tenets of the language.
 This all sounds simple but in many other languages, porting code from one machine to another is a very cumbersome and error prone task.
 The JVM is so well regarded that programmers from other languages will use it with their code (e.g. Scala).

-The DevelopIntelligence team has been developing with Java and delivering Java training since 1995.
+The DevelopIntelligence team has been developing with Java and delivering Java courses since 1995.
 In fact, 4 of DevelopIntelligence's instructors helped create and deliver Sun Microsystems' Java curriculums and the Java certification programs (including the SCJP, SCJD, SCJA).

 Because of our vast Java experience and knowledge, we've been fortunate enough to author a number of best-selling Java books and speak at a number of world-renown industry Java trade shows like JavaOne, Java University, NoFluffJustStuff, the JavaSymposium and others.